 Leveraging BRT Success to Streamline Delivery and Secure Funding

-Building on the first bus rapid transit line in the region, C-TRAN began work on the second High-Capacity Transit corridor identified in C-TRAN 2030, the Vancouver, Washington-based agency’s long-range plan.
-The Mill Plain BRT Project is a $50 million BRT project that will run approximately 10 miles along Mill Plain Boulevard between historic Downtown Vancouver and the growing Columbia Tech Center in East Vancouver.
-HDR has been with C-TRAN every step of the way, from planning through final design, helping C-TRAN to secure Capital Investment Grant funding from the Federal Transit Administration, and continuing into construction and implementation support.
+Building on the first bus rapid transit line in the region, C-TRAN began work on the second High-Capacity Transit corridor identified in in C-TRAN 2030, the agency’s long-range plan.
+The Mill Plain BRT Project is a $50 million dollar BRT project that runs approximately 10 miles along Mill Plain Boulevard between historic Downtown Vancouver and the growing Columbia Tech Center in East Vancouver.
+HDR has been with C-TRAN every step of the way, from planning through final design, helping C-TRAN to secure Federal Transit Administration’s Capital Investment Grant funding, and continuing into construction and implementation support.

 HDR’s work identified speed and reliability improvements for a major east-west arterial to improve mobility options, enhance safety and access to transit, and integrate with pre-existing bicycle and pedestrian facilities.
 Together with our project partners, we analyzed existing and future conditions along the corridor, including operations, ridership, market demand, transit-dependent demographics and environmental issues to identify priority areas for stations and facility improvements.
 We also worked closely with C-TRAN to gather, evaluate and integrate lessons learned from their first BRT line to position Mill Plain BRT for successful delivery.

-When completed in 2023, Mill Plain BRT will serve as an economic development driver, contribute to lower emissions, and provide high quality and safer mobility options for the community.
-Buses will be faster with larger capacities, and stations will have increased passenger amenities and safety features.
+Mill Plain BRT serves as an economic development driver, contributes to lower emissions, and provides high quality and safer mobility options for the community.
+Buses are faster with larger capacities, and stations have increased passenger amenities and safety features.